Tony1527/dimcheck/README.md

 ```

-### Custom definition of the quantities
+### Customized definition of the quantities
-In `dimcheck`, you can define your own quantities and symbols by simply manipulate the `setting.json` file in the package directory.
-Here are steps to define your own unit system.
+In `dimcheck`, you can define your own quantities and symbols by simply manipulate the `si.json` file in the package directory.
+Here are some steps to define your own unit system.

 1. Find the position of the package:
 ```python